 A person aged 45 and weighing 70kg can burn about 400kcal by walking 10,000 steps briskly (3 to 5mph).
 If you're trying to lose weight, you should aim to burn 600 more calories than you take in through food and drink every day.
 This is best achieved by a combination of diet and exercise.

 If following the 10, 000 steps method scares you, you could simply add a pedometer and walking shoes to your expenses and take the first step towards increasing your fitness and improving your health.
 Here is how you can include walking to your routine:

-Choose a goal: For beginners, 10,000 steps a day probably seems enormous.
-But don't you worry, it won't take long to reach it!
-Begin walking as much as feels comfortable to you at the start, and then aim to increase 1,000 to 2,000 steps more each week until you're comfortably at 10,000 steps a day.
-There is nothing stopping you walking more than this each day, but the aim is to achieve 10,000 steps.
+- Choose a Goal: For beginners, 10,000 steps a day probably seems enormous.
+But don't worry, it won't take long to complete these steps.
+Initially, begin walking as much as feels comfortable to you and then aim to increase 1,000 to 2,000 steps more each week until you become comfortable with 10,000 steps a day.
+There is nothing stopping you from walking more than this each day, but the aim is to achieve 10,000 steps.

-Set reminders to move: Initially it can be challenging to settle into a new routine, including one involving more daily movement.
-To remind yourself, you could set reminders on your computer, watch, MP3 player, cellphone or whatever else you have to prompt you to move for an allotted amount of time.
+- Set Reminders to Move: In the beginning, you will find challenging to settle into a new routine, including one involving more daily movement.
+To remind yourself, you could set reminders on your computer, watch, MP3 player, cell phone or whatever else you have to prompt you to move for a certain amount of time.
 By setting reminders, you won't forget to build up the day's steps.
-Eventually it'll become natural and you can stop relying on reminders.
+Eventually, it'll become natural and you can stop relying on reminders.